nklabs/libnklabs-pico/README.md

 3. Copy the pico.uf2 file to /media/$USER/RPI-RP2

 The libnklabs CLI should come up on the UART.
-The UART uses GP0 and GP1.
-Connect to it with a USB to serial adapter cable:
+The UART uses GP0 (Tx) and GP1 (Rx)- see the photo above.
+Connect to it with a USB to 3.3V serial adapter cable.
+Then you can issue these commands:

 	sudo apt-get install picocom